Skip to content

 Limit and Block Sound and Media AutoPlay in Edge computer

-It will completely block the website from accessing the sound port to autoplay any music or voice from the website.
+It will limit the website from accessing the sound port to autoplay any music or voice from the website without our play command.

 Bottom Line

-Microsoft Edge offers many features to enable or disable the auto-play feature of sound via edge sound settings.
-Often, we come across websites that misuse the auto-play sound and make it irritating.
+Microsoft Edge offers feature enable or disable the auto-play feature of media files.
+Often, we come across websites that misuse this feature.

-Similarly, we can also manage sound access on the Edge Android phone.
+Similarly, we can manage the sound access in Edge on the Android.
 You can enable or mute the sound play for specific sites.

 Please share the article if you find it helpful: